-- The Columbia Balanced Fund (R4) invests in a balanced mix of U.S. stocks and fixed income securities. - The Davis New York Venture Fund (A) seeks long-term capital growth.
+- The PIMCO Total Return Fund (Administrative Class) invests primarily in a portfolio of intermediate maturity fixed income instruments of varying maturities, which may be represented by forwards or derivatives such as options, futures contracts or swap agreements.
+It invests primarily in investment-grade debt securities, but may invest up to 10% of its total assets in high yield securities. - · The Columbia Balanced Fund (R4) invests in a balanced mix of U.S. stocks and fixed income securities. - The Davis New York Venture Fund (A) seeks long-term capital growth.
 The fund invests the majority of its assets in equity securities issued by large companies with market capitalizations of at least \$10 billion.
-While the fund invests primarily in U.S. companies, it may also invest in foreign companies. - The Neuberger Berman Genesis Fund (Tr) invests primarily in undervalued stocks of small-capitalization companies, which it defines as those companies with a total market value of no more than \$2 billion as measured at the time the fund first invests. - The American Funds Growth Fund of America (R-4) seeks capital growth by investing primarily in common stock and seeks to invest in companies that appear to offer opportunities for capital growth, some of which are based outside of the United States. - The Hartford Small Company HLS Fund (IA) seeks growth of capital by investing primarily in small cap equity securities selected on the basis of potential for capital appreciation. - The Northern Small Cap Value Fund seeks long-term capital appreciation by investing principally in equity securities of small-capitalization companies with market capitalization, at time of purchase, within the range of the Russell 2000 Value Index. - The American Funds Capital World Growth and Income Fund seeks to provide investors with long-term growth of capital while providing current income by investing primarily in common stocks and bonds of well-established companies located around the world. - The Columbia Large Core Quantitative Fund (R4) seeks long-term capital appreciation.
+While the fund invests primarily in U.S. companies, it may also invest in foreign companies. - The Neuberger Berman Genesis Fund (Tr) invests primarily in undervalued stocks of small-capitalization companies, which it defines as those companies with a total market value of no more than \$2 billion as measured at the time the fund first invests. - The American Funds Growth Fund of America (R-4) seeks capital growth by investing primarily in common stock and seeks to invest in companies that appear to offer opportunities for capital growth, some of which are based outside of the United States. - The Hartford Small Company HLS Fund (IA) seeks growth of capital by investing primarily in small cap equity securities selected on the basis of potential for capital appreciation. - The Northern Funds Small Cap Value Fund seeks long-term capital appreciation by investing principally in equity securities of small-capitalization companies with market capitalization, at time of purchase, within the range of the Russell 2000 Value Index. - The American Funds Capital World Growth and Income Fund seeks to provide investors with long-term growth of capital while providing current income by investing primarily in common stocks and bonds of well-established companies located around the world. - The Columbia Large Core Quantitative Fund (R4) seeks long-term capital appreciation.
 The fund typically invests 80% of assets in equity securities of companies listed on U.S. exchanges with market capitalizations greater than \$5 billion at the time of purchase. - The Artisan Mid Cap Value Fund pursues long-term capital growth by investing in undervalued, medium-sized U.S. companies, which it defines as those companies with a market capitalization greater than the market capitalization of the smallest company in the Russell Midcap Index and less than three times the weighted average market capitalization of all companies in that index. - The Aberdeen Small Cap Institutional Fund seeks long-term capital appreciation by investing in equity securities of small-cap companies.
 This fund considers small cap companies to be those that have market capitalizations similar to companies included in the Russell 2000 Index at the time of investment.
-The fund generally will not consider a company with market capitalization in excess of \$5 billion as of January 31, 2010 to be small cap.
+The fund generally will not consider a company with market capitalization in excess of \$5 billion as of December 31, 2012 to be small cap.